HerrNamenlos123/BatteryTemplateProject/README.md

 ## Requirements

  - Microsoft Visual Studio 2019 (Other IDEs can be used by altering `generate-win.bat`)
- - [BatteryEngine](https://github.com/HerrNamenlos123/BatteryEngine) -> Clone, compile and install everything
+ - [BatteryEngine](https://github.com/HerrNamenlos123/BatteryEngine) -> Must be compiled and installed before continuing

 ## How to use